genomicsengland/panelapp/docker/dev/README.md

     $ make logs
     ```
     To see logs from a single service you must use `docker-compose` or `docker` commands, directly.
-* Stop the cluster, without losing the state (db content):
+* Stop the stack, without losing the state (db content):
     ```bash
     $ make stop
     ```
     Restart after stopping with `start`.
-* Tear down the cluster destroying the state (db content):
+* Tear down the stack destroying the state (db content):
     ```bash
     $ make down
     ```